 Even in Britain with their knife laws the Victorinox Spartan is a good option to carry around.
-With their harsh knife laws complying to the british standard is sometimes difficult.
+With their harsh knife laws complying to the British standard is sometimes difficult.
 Most of the Victorinox options are however legal to carry around with you.
 The reason you are carrying the tool is hiking.

 For more information on the legality of knives in your country or hometown I would suggest contacting the local Police department or knife laws.
-Always double check with them to avoid any miscommunication.
+Always double-check with them to avoid any miscommunication.

-Even with non hikers or knife people a Victorinox does not capture the attention when using it or pulling it out to open your beef jerky.
+Even with nonhikers or knife people a Victorinox does not capture the attention when using it or pulling it out to open your beef jerky.
 The knives that will draw attention are best to keep at home in my opinion.
 As hiker trash you will stand out enough as is.
-Why add to that with your latest tactical blacked out knife.
+Why add to that with your latest tactical blacked-out knife.

 Short History recap of the Victorinox brand

 Victorinox is a Swiss brand that established itself as a manufacturer of knives for the Swiss army.
-Hence the common name for them Swiss Army Knives.
+Hence the common name for them is Swiss Army Knives.

 What started in Ibach, Switzerland in 1884 has since grown out to a mayor brand that is trusted by hikers, military and enthusiasts all over the world.
 From their army knives, kitchen knives, watches and luggage Victorinox is a name that speaks volumes for quality.

 After the acquisition of the Wenger company in 2005 they are the sole manufacturer of Original Swiss army knives.
-Copied by many and in all formats the original will always be the first on the list to add to the collection.
+Copied by many and in all formats, the original will always be the first on the list to add to the collection.

 Victorinox Cadet and Pioneer models

 If you prefer a bit smaller profile and a little lighter weight take a look at the Victorinox Cadet and Pioneer versions of the Swiss Army knife.
-These knives feature a Aluminium handle instead of the Plastic one.
+These knives feature an Aluminium handle instead of the Plastic one.
 Making it more robust, slimmer in profile and depending on the model slightly lighter weight.
-The main thing you lose however are the tweezers and the toothpick.
+The main things you lose however are the tweezers and the toothpick.
 So take that into account.

 Asides from the Victorinox Cadet and Pioneer models there is a big lineup of other choices from Victorinox.
 Look around and see which model fits best in your needs and you find the best-looking.
 The eye wants something as well of course.
 You can check out my review of the Victorinox Classic on the following page!